zifahm/Scribe/README.md

 ___

->FrontEnd written is in Nextjs and is comming soon..
+>FrontEnd is written in Nextjs and its comming soon..